-Recertification Audit
+Recertification audit

-An annual recertification audit enables the Board to measure compliance and thereby assuring the public and the Minister of Health that medical imaging and radiation therapy practitioners are engaging in appropriate CPD that supports their ongoing competence to practise.
+An annual recertification audit enables the Board to measure compliance, assuring the public and the Minister of Health, that medical imaging and radiation therapy practitioners are engaging in appropriate CPD that supports their ongoing competence to practise.

-Selection of Practitioners for Audit
+Selection of practitioners for audit

-Each year the Board selects 20% of all medical imaging and radiation therapy practitioners currently practising (that is, they hold an Annual Practising Certificate), to participate in a recertification audit.
+Each year the Board selects up to 40% of all medical imaging and radiation therapy practitioners currently practising (holding an Annual Practising Certificate), to participate in a recertification audit.